azzamsa/awesome-cl-software/README.md

 - [Lake](https://github.com/takagi/lake) - Lake is a GNU make like build utility in Common Lisp.
 [MIT].
 - [Nix-lisp](https://github.com/ebzzry/nix-lisp) - A simple Nixpkgs and NixOS helper.
 [No License Specified].
 - [Sbcl-shell](https://github.com/dbjergaard/sbcl-shell) - A command shell.
 [No License Specified].
 - [Sluglisp](https://github.com/ahungry/sluglisp) - Like Quicklisp, only slower (a web GUI based Quicklisp for searching the projects).
-[No License Specified]
+[No License Specified].
 - [Quickdocs](http://quickdocs.org/) - Ready and Up-to-Date Documentation for All Common Lisp Projects.
-[No License Specified]
+[No License Specified].
+- [Quickutil](https://github.com/tarballs-are-good/quickutil) - The solution to the Utility Library problem.
+[No License Specified].

 #### Databases